dana-ross/danaross.dev/content/resume.md

 December, 2021—Present

-Grew the existing web team with three additional hires in the first six months.
+More than doubled the size of the existing web team with five hires in the first year.
 Established a Kanban workflow for the team with regular Scrum style retrospectives and daily stand-ups.
-Drafted our initial product roadmap.
-Led the team to a mostly feature-complete prototype of a web version of the Grindr app in under six months.
+Drafted our initial product roadmap for a new product that provided our North Star until Product support arrived.
+Led the team to a mostly feature-complete prototype in under six months, a closed alpha test at nine months, and a closed beta at one year.
 Worked alongside the team as lead individual contributor on several features.
 Spearheaded the re-platforming the grindr.com web site on Jekyll.
-Established a close working relationship with Design and Product stakeholders.
+Established a close working relationship with Design, Product, Legal, and Privacy stakeholders.

 ### Software Development Manager @ Chewy